Misted Double Glazing: How to Fix Condensation Between Window Panes

 4. The Real Fix: Glass Unit Replacement

-Many homeowners panic when they see a blown window, assuming they will have to pay thousands of pounds to rip out their uPVC or aluminium window frames, ruining their wallpaper and plasterwork in the process.
+Many homeowners immediately panic when they see a blown window, assuming they will have to pay thousands of pounds to rip out their uPVC or aluminium window frames, ruining their wallpaper and plasterwork in the process.

 The great news is: You rarely need a whole new window.